harrietrs/rap-community-of-practice/docs/training_resources/python/python-functions.md

 > We are currently updating our minimal Python RAP package template, which is freely available to use via Github: [RAP package template](https://github.com/NHSDigital/rap-package-template).

-## What are Python functions and why do I care?

 A function is a block of organised code that is reusable, and is used to perform a single defined action.
 Functions can take in multiple values (arguments) and can also return a value after executing.
 The code of the function only runs when it is called.

 ## Features of a function